 In any case, the phrase “god of fortresses” does provide a helpful key to understanding what was meant in verse 31 about the “abomination of desolation”.
 In ancient times most “abominations” were abhorrent practices, or objects, that were part of the worship and service of a demon god.
 So, what demon “god” should the “abomination of desolation” be associated with?
 Where is the clue for this?
 Well, right here in verse 38 – this “god of fortresses”.

 Here we have the spiritual background or motivation for the Antichrist’s physical act of sending “the abomination of desolation” into the “sanctuary fortress”.
-Here, as if by way of explanation for the shocking event of verse 31, we are given a look into the Antichrist’s spiritual life: “he shall honor a god of fortresses”.
-Put very simply, it is because of the Antichrist’s “honor” for some new-fangled god of war, that he is motivated to send the destroying “abomination” into the “sanctuary”.
+Here, as if by way of explanation for that shocking event (of verse 31), we are given a look into the Antichrist’s spiritual life: “he shall honor a god of fortresses”.
+Because of his “honor” for this strange new god of war, the Antichrist is motivated to send the destroying “abomination” into the “sanctuary fortress”.

 Well true, this is a god of war.
 But since this is “a god which his fathers (ancestors) did not know”, and since the setting for Gabriel’s words are the End Time, the modern day, then we know this is not an ancient idol or god of war.
 There are going to be some differences.

-Let’s hone in a bit more on this word “fortress” as it is used here.
-According to the context and in line with the general definition of the word, it should mean a militarily fortified place.
+The word “fortresses” points to the fact that for this “god” military fortifications are very important.
 In ancient times, to fortify a city required building high walls; and it also meant stockpiling an arsenal of weapons.
 Back in those days, high walls were an important means of fortification for cities.
 Even whole nations tried to protect themselves with walls, e.g. the Great Wall of China and Hadrian’s Wall in England.
-But nowadays, high walls would serve little useful purpose.
-Instead, the emphasis now is on amassing a great arsenal of high-tech weaponry.
+But nowadays, high walls would serve little useful purpose, so the emphasis has changed in these modern times towards amassing a great arsenal of high-tech weaponry.
 This is how to “fortify” a city or nation in this day and age – either with anti-missile weaponry and warning systems (a “wall” of sorts) or with offensive weaponry (guns, bombs, missiles, etc.).

-In the margin of many Bibles the alternative translation is given: “god of munitions” – probably in recognition of the fact that weaponry and associated war materials should also be included under the general term of “fortified place”.
+In the margin of many Bibles the alternative translation is given: “god of munitions” – probably in recognition of the fact that weaponry and associated war materials are a necessary feature of any “fortified place”.
 And the word “munitions” certainly does fit the modern reality better.
 A modern politician or general might say that the Antichrist will place great stress on his weapons-building program.
 Daniel 11:38, however, expresses it in a more spiritual way: “He shall honor the god of fortresses (or munitions).”

 And that is the great difference from days gone by.
 Other “beast” superpowers, those from ancient times, also conquered by means of their military prowess, just as the final Antichrist will do.
-But nowadays, there’s a new twist – a greater emphasis on weaponry.
+But the updated version of nowadays features a greater emphasis on weaponry.
 This may be why the angel did not say “god of war”, but used a phrase that would point also towards the greater importance of “munitions” in the warmongering of this future era.
 And probably that is why this “god of fortresses (forces/munitions)” is given a high profile here in the Daniel 11 chapter.